Woolly mammoth: Palaeobiology

-Adult woolly mammoths could effectively defend themselves from predators with their tusks, trunks and size, but juveniles and weakened adults were vulnerable to pack hunters such as wolves, cave hyenas, and large felines.
+Adult woolly mammoths could effectively defend themselves from predators with their tusks, trunks, and size; however, juveniles and weakened adults were vulnerable to pack hunters such as wolves, cave hyenas, and large felines.
 The tusks may have been used in intraspecies fighting, such as fights over territory or mates.
-Display of the large tusks of males could have been used to attract females and to intimidate rivals.
-Because of their curvature, the tusks were unsuitable for stabbing, but may have been used for hitting, as indicated by injuries to some fossil shoulder blades.
+Display of the large tusks of males could have been used to attract females and intimidate rivals.
+Because of their curvature, the tusks were unsuitable for stabbing but may have been used for hitting, as indicated by injuries to some fossil shoulder blades.

 The very long hairs on the tail probably compensated for the shortness of the tail, enabling its use as a flyswatter, similar to the tail on modern elephants.
 As in modern elephants, the sensitive and muscular trunk worked as a limb-like organ with many functions.
-It was used for manipulating objects, and in social interactions.
+It was used for manipulating objects and in social interactions.
 The well-preserved foot of the adult male "Yukagir mammoth" shows that the soles of the feet contained many cracks that would have helped in gripping surfaces during locomotion.
 Like modern elephants, woolly mammoths walked on their toes and had large, fleshy pads behind the toes.

 Like modern elephants, woolly mammoths were likely very social and lived in matriarchal (female-led) family groups.
 This is supported by fossil assemblages and cave paintings showing groups, implying that most of their other social behaviours were likely similar to those of modern elephants.
-How many mammoths lived at one location at a time is unknown, as fossil deposits are often accumulations of individuals that died over long periods of time.
+How many mammoths lived at one location at a time is unknown, as fossil deposits are often accumulations of individuals who died over long periods of time.
 The numbers likely varied by season and lifecycle events.
-Modern elephants can form large herds, sometimes consisting of multiple family groups, and these herds can include thousands of animals migrating together.
-Mammoths may have formed large herds more often, since animals that live in open areas are more likely to do this than those in forested areas.
-Trackways made by a woolly mammoth herd 11,300–11,000 years ago have been found in the St. Mary Reservoir in Canada, showing that in this case almost equal numbers of adults, subadults, and juveniles were found.
+Modern elephants can form large herds, sometimes consisting of multiple family groups, which can include thousands of animals migrating together.
+Mammoths may have formed large herds more often since animals that live in open areas are more likely to do this than those in forested areas.
+Trackways made by a woolly mammoth herd 11,300–11,000 years ago have been found in the St. Mary Reservoir in Canada, showing that in this case, almost equal numbers of adults, subadults, and juveniles were found.
 The adults had a stride of 2 m, and the juveniles ran to keep up.

+Woolly mammoth dental enamel from Poland has demonstrated that woolly mammoths were seasonally migratory.
+Recurring shifts in δ18O and 87Sr/86Sr found in layers of the enamel correspond to seasonal variations and indicate that Polish woolly mammoths inhabited southern Poland during winter but grazed the Polish midlands during summer.